colbyfayock/launchtime-workshop/README.md

 yarn develop # or npm run develop
 ```

-This should kick off a new server available at http://localhost:8000.
+This should kick off a new server available at http://localhost:3000 and most likely open that page for you.

 If you've successfully started up your development server, you should be ready to go for the workshop!

 ### What's In This Project?
-We'll start off with some tools that can help us focus on learning to work with maps.
-Those include:
-* [Create React App](https://create-react-app.dev/) - east to use framework that uses [React](https://reactjs.org/) that helps us quickly build a new website or application
+We'll start off our project with [Create React App](https://create-react-app.dev/) which will help us focus on learning to work with maps.
+CRA is an easy to use framework that uses [React](https://reactjs.org/) that helps us quickly build a new website or application.
-* [Sass](https://sass-lang.com/) - "CSS with superpowers" that allows us to easily maintain modular CSS stylesheets

-With these tools, we'll be able to dive right into building our map!
+I've also pre-configured some shared assets so that some of our changes can follow with us the entire way through the lessons.

 ### Installing and Using Zoom
 We'll be using [Zoom](https://zoom.us/) for the workshop.
 This is a great tool that helps give everyone the ability to interact with me as I work through the material with you.